[Mt. Chokai-Tobishima Geopark: Nikaho (2)] Coexistence with nature brought about by the wisdom of our ancestors

 Hibari-so, the central facility of the Nikaho Plateau ©Nikaho City

-The Nikaho Plateau is a hilly area about 500m above sea level, formed by rocks that fell like an avalanche when Mt.
-Chokai collapsed.
+Nikaho Plateauis a hilly area about 500m above sea level, formed by rocks that fell like an avalanche (rock avalanche) during a landslide on Mount Chokai.

-Within the grasslands, there are large and small lakes, marshes, marshes, and large-scale wind power generation facilities.
-From the observation deck of Hibari-so, the base facility of the Nikaho Plateau , you can see not only the majestic Mt.
-Chokai but also the Sea of Japan, and the 360-degree panoramic view is a must-see.
+The grasslands are dotted with lakes, marshes, and large-scale wind power facilities.
+From the observation deck of Hibari-so, the base facility of Nikaho Plateau,you can see not only the majestic Mount Chokai but also the Sea of Japan, and the 360-degree panoramic view is a must-see.

 • Facility name: Nikaho Plateau